Ostrów Wielkopolski

+It is located in the Kalisz Region in the south-eastern part of historic Greater Poland.

 History

+Early history

 Recently, a small fortified dwelling dating from the 10th century was discovered on the north-east side of the town's limits.
 An archeological excavation is now in progress.
 It was part of Poland since the establishment of the state in the 10th century.

 The oldest known mention of Ostrów comes from a document from 1293.
 Ostrów received town rights in 1404 but the economic stagnation caused by fires, wars, and a weak 16th-century nobility, led to the town's officials dropping its town status in 1711.
-Administratively it was located in the Kalisz Voivodeship in the Greater Poland Province of the Polish Crown.
+Administratively it was located in the Kalisz Voivodeship in the Greater Poland Province.
 In 1714, one of the nobles of Ostrów, Jan Jerzy Przebendowski, intervened at the royal court, for the status to be reinstated.
 To help the city grow, new settlers were exempt from taxes for six years.
 By the power of Grand Crown Marshal Franciszek Bieliński, the town received its status back with greater privileges.
 Another noble family, the Radziwiłł family took patronage over the town and looked over its many investments.
 The care of the town's owners, work of its people, and dedication of its officials, as well as its location, favored the town's continuous growth.